FranciscoNabas/WindowsUtils/README.md

 ### New-Cabinet

-This command creates a new cabinet based on a source path.
+This Cmdlet creates a new cabinet based on a source path.
 It must be a valid path to a file or folder.
 If the path is a folder, it will search for files recursively, and compress them.
 Cabinet files only accept files up to 2Gb of length, and the maximum size for a cabinet is also 2Gb.